 States Sue The EPA To Protect Obama-Era Fuel Efficiency Standards

-A coalition of 17 states and the District of Columbia, led by California, is suing the Environmental Protection Agency over the agency's plan to change vehicle efficiency standards.

-The states are asking a court to review the EPA's proposed actions, arguing they violate the Clean Air Act.
+A coalition of 17 states and the District of Columbia, led by California, is suing the Environmental Protection Agency over its plan to change vehicle efficiency standards.
+The states are asking a court to review the EPA's proposed actions, arguing that they violate the Clean Air Act.

-"We're not looking to pick a fight with the Trump Administration, but when the stakes are this high for our families' health and our economic prosperity, we have a responsibility to do what is necessary to defend them," California's attorney general, Xavier Becerra, said.
+"We're not looking to pick a fight with the Trump administration, but when the stakes are this high for our families' health and our economic prosperity, we have a responsibility to do what is necessary to defend them," California's attorney general, Xavier Becerra, said.

 In a news release, the states said their lawsuit "seeks to set aside and hold unlawful the EPA's effort to weaken the nation's existing clean car rules ... based on the fact that the EPA acted arbitrarily and capriciously, failed to follow its own regulations, and violated the Clean Air Act."

 Specifically, the EPA is reconsidering Obama-era rules designed to reduce greenhouse gas emissions from cars.
 The regulations call for average fuel efficiency to increase to 54.5 mpg by 2025.
+EPA head Scott Pruitt has said the current standards "may be too stringent," and has initiated the process of rewriting them.

 Today, we announced @EPA plans to roll back Obama Admin fuel standards.
 These standards were inappropriate & needed to be revised.
 The focus should be on providing consumer choice and the strongest environmental protections.— Administrator Pruitt (@EPAScottPruitt) April 3, 2018